aclai-lab/ModalAssociationRules.jl/docs/src/modal-generalization.md

 ## Anchored semantics

 To ensure the mining process is *fair* when dealing with modal operators, we must ensure that the miner is compliant with *anchored semantics constraints*.

+To understand why the fairness of the frequent pattern extraction process is not guaranteed in the modal scenario, we suggest reading [this short paper](assets/articles/time2025.pdf).

 ```@docs
 isanchored_miner